Eclipse2435/Inkwell/readme.md

-# Flipaclip-like Animation App
+# Inkwell

-This project is a simple web-based animation app inspired by Flipaclip, allowing users to create frame-by-frame animations.
+This project is a simple web-based animation app inspired by The Wick Editor, allowing users to create frame-by-frame animations.

 ## Features